UBC-MDS/DSCI-532-2025-19-DataSalaries/README.md

 ## 📌 Why We Built This

 ### The Problem
-Salaries in data-related jobs vary widely based on different factors such as experience level, company size, and remote type, etc. However, transparent salary benchmarks remain difficult to access, making it hard for professionals to negotiate fair pay and for companies to make competitive hiring decisions.
-If we could analyze the key factors influencing salaries in data-related roles, we could provide valuable insights to professionals navigating the job market.
+Salaries in data-related jobs vary widely based on different factors such as experience level, company size, and remote type.
+However, transparent salary benchmarks remain difficult to access, making it hard for professionals to negotiate fair pay and for companies to make competitive hiring decisions.
+Without clear insights into salary trends across different roles and locations, job seekers may struggle to determine their market value, and employers may find it challenging to attract top talent with competitive salaries.

 ### The Solution
 DataSalaries provides **interactive salary visualizations**, allowing users to:
 - Analyze salary distributions across job roles, experience levels, and employment types
 - Compare remote vs. on-site pay to evaluate work preferences
 - Track salary trends over time to make informed career moves
+- Explore regional salary differences with a map visualization, helping users understand how salaries vary across different locations

 By providing salary trends from various perspectives, we believe our dashboard app could empower job seekers and employers with clear, data-driven salary insights for better decision-making.